NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``dishwasher_efficiency``
      - false
      - RatedAnnualkWh or EnergyFactor
-     - Double
+     - String
      - auto
      - The efficiency of the dishwasher.
-If not provided, the OS-HPXML default (see `HPXML Dishwasher <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Dishwasher <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher>`_) is used.
    * - ``dishwasher_label_electric_rate``
      - false
      - $/kWh
-     - Double
+     - String
      - auto
      - The label electric rate of the dishwasher.
-If not provided, the OS-HPXML default (see `HPXML Dishwasher <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Dishwasher <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher>`_) is used.
    * - ``dishwasher_label_gas_rate``
      - false
      - $/therm
-     - Double
+     - String
      - auto
      - The label gas rate of the dishwasher.
-If not provided, the OS-HPXML default (see `HPXML Dishwasher <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Dishwasher <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher>`_) is used.
    * - ``dishwasher_label_annual_gas_cost``
      - false
      - $
-     - Double
+     - String
      - auto
      - The label annual gas cost of the dishwasher.
-If not provided, the OS-HPXML default (see `HPXML Dishwasher <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Dishwasher <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher>`_) is used.
    * - ``dishwasher_label_usage``
      - false
      - cyc/wk
-     - Double
+     - String
      - auto
      - The dishwasher loads per week.
-If not provided, the OS-HPXML default (see `HPXML Dishwasher <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Dishwasher <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher>`_) is used.
    * - ``dishwasher_place_setting_capacity``
      - false
      - #
-     - Integer
+     - String
      - auto
      - The number of place settings for the unit.
 Data obtained from manufacturer's literature.
-If not provided, the OS-HPXML default (see `HPXML Dishwasher <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Dishwasher <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher>`_) is used.

 Options
 *******